TheArturthur/CoppermindScraper/Cosmere/Tukar.md

 During the [[Silver Kingdoms\|Silver Kingdoms]] era, Tukar was part of [[Makabakam\|Makabakam]].
 At some point, Makabakam splintered into smaller states, with Tukar being one of them.

 ### The Era of Solitude
-When the [[Azir\|Azish Empire]] began to form, Tukar might've joined them, although their status within the coalition, if it even is part of the coalition, is confusing.
+When the [[Azir\|Azish Empire]] began to form, Tukar might have joined them, although their status within the coalition, if it even is part of the coalition, is complex.
 The nations of Tukar and Emul have been in the state of on-and-off conflict for centuries, with the main point of contention being the city of [[Sesemalex Dar\|Sesemalex Dar]].
 This was done due to a combination of the religious value ascribed to Sesemalex Dar by both sides, and due to its effectiveness and value as a port city.

 #### Rise of Tezim and the Eighty's War